maple-labs/maple-docs/technical-resources/loans/fixed-term-loan/loan-creation.md

 1. The Borrower must be set as valid in the MapleGlobals allowlist.
 2. The asset used for the funding of the Loan must be set as valid by the Governor in MapleGlobals.
+3. The asset used as collateral of the Loan must be set as valid by the Governor in MapleGlobals.
+4. The Lender must be a valid version of a [`Fixed Term Loan Manager`](../../loan-managers/fixed-term-loan-manager/fixed-term-loan-manager.md)

 ## Loan Initialization Parameters

 * `borrower` - The address of the borrower.
+* `lender` - The address of the lender that will fund this loan.
 * `feeManager` - The address of the entity responsible for storing and calculating loan fees. ([See here](./fee-manager.md))
 * `collateralAsset` - The address of the asset used as collateral.
 * `fundsAsset` - The address of asset that the loan is denominated in.